arturboronat/microbit-uol/README.md

 This is the process of transferring a program to a micro:bit.
 Let's get started with this [quick guide](https://microbit.org/guide/quick/), where you will learn how to develop a basic program and how to flash it.

+:warning: Our machines run Windows 10 on a virtual machine and to see the micro:bit as a USB device in the file explorer, you'll need to follow two more steps:
+1. Hover the mouse pointer over to top part of the screen and click on the USB icon that will show up.
+2. Select `ARM BBC microbit device`.
+After a few seconds, the micro:bit should appear in the file explorer.

 **Optionally**, you may want to learn how to use your smartphone to flash a micro:bit program via bluetooth.
 If so keep reading and follow the steps below, else jump to the next section:
 1. Install the app for your handheld device from [here](https://microbit.org/guide/mobile/).
 2. Open the app and pair your micro:bit with your handheld device.